Hydroxyeicosatetraenoic Acids and Related

 In contrast, there is evidence that a 15-LOX metabolite 13S-HPODE induces apoptosis in colon cancer cells.
 13S-HODE is the brains of rat pups is reported to increase axonal outgrowth cortical neurons in male rat pups significantly, but not in female pups where linoleic acid per se acted in this way.
 In general, in brain, HODE regulate pain thresholds, inflammation, neurotransmission and the response to ischemic brain injury.

 Epoxy-octadecenoic acids (epOMEs) are metabolites of linoleate from the cytochrome P450 monooxygenase pathway that are cancer-promoting in the colon via mechanisms that involve the gut microbiota.
 At high levels, the dihydroxy-metabolites (DiHOMEs) of these are vascular permeability and cytotoxic agents associated with multiple organ failure, adult respiratory distress syndrome, and sepsis in burn patients, although they are not implicated in colon cancer.
-In severe burn injury, DiHOMEs drive immune cell dysfunction through hyperinflammatory neutrophilic and impaired monocytic actions, so inhibition of soluble epoxide hydrolase may be a promising therapeutic strategy.
-12,13‑Dihydroxy-9Z-octadecenoic acid (12,13‑diHOME) causes increased sensitivity to inflammatory pain and has been associated with the development of paediatric asthma, while both 9,10- and 12,13-diHOME are reported to be biomarkers for small versus large vessel stroke, together with blood brain barrier and neurovascular-glial disruption and temporal lobe atrophy.
+In severe burn injury, they drive immune cell dysfunction through hyperinflammatory neutrophilic and impaired monocytic actions, so inhibition of soluble epoxide hydrolase may be a promising therapeutic strategy.
 9,10-DiHOME produced by commensal bacteria in the intestines facilitates regulatory T cell differentiation and may be a biomarker for colitis.
+12,13‑Dihydroxy-9Z-octadecenoic acid (12,13‑diHOME) causes increased sensitivity to inflammatory pain and has been associated with the development of paediatric asthma, and by promoting inflammatory macrophages, it reduces their ability to respond to microbes and allergens.
+Both 9,10- and 12,13-diHOME are reported to be biomarkers for small versus large vessel stroke, together with blood brain barrier and neurovascular-glial disruption and temporal lobe atrophy.
+Elevated 12,13-diHOME levels occur in maternal and umbilical cord blood during preeclampsia, while it has been correlated (with noradrenaline) with the occurrence of acute myocardial infarction and cognitive decline in patients with type 2 diabetes mellitus.

 On the other hand, synthesis of 12,13‑diHOME is induced by cold with the effect of stimulating brown adipose tissue by promoting the uptake of fatty acids.
 As plasma levels are increased by exercise and the source is believed to be brown adipose tissue, 12,13-diHOME has been termed an exercise-stimulated lipokine (or batokine), which produces an increase in fatty acid oxidation and uptake in skeletal muscle that results in improved whole-body metabolic homeostasis and may be cardioprotective.
 It has been detected in human milk where it is believed to influence infant adiposity.
-In contrast, 12,13-diHOME (and noradrenaline) have been correlated with the occurrence of acute myocardial infarction and cognitive decline in patients with type 2 diabetes mellitus.

 Hepoxilin-like triHOMEs are important in skin, where they are vital for epidermal barrier formation (and some argue for mammalian survival), but their levels are dysregulated in asthma and chronic obstructive pulmonary disease (COPD).
 In psoriasis, 9,10‑epoxy-13-hydroxy-octadecenoate and 9,10,13-trihydroxy-octadecenoate contribute to itch and pain.